camunda/camunda-docs-manual/content/user-guide/process-engine/authorization-service.md

 authorization.addPermission(Permissions.DELETE);
 ```

-On top of the built-in permissions, Camunda BPM allows using custom permission types.

-# Resources
+## Resources

 Resources are the entities the user interacts with.

-{{< note title="Built-In Resources" class="info" >}}
-  The following resources are currently supported by the authorization framework:
+The following resources are available:

 * Application (cockpit, tasklist, ...)
 * Authorization
 * Batch
 * Decision Definition
 * Deployment
 * Filter
 * Group
 * Group Membership
 * Process Definition
 * Process Instance
 * Task
 * Tenant
 * Tenant Membership
 * User

+## Authorization Type

+There are three types of authorizations:

+* Global Authorizations (`AUTH_TYPE_GLOBAL`) range over all users and groups (`userId = ANY`) and are usually used for fixing the "base" permission for a resource.
+* Grant Authorizations (`AUTH_TYPE_GRANT`) range over users and groups and grant a set of permissions.
+Grant authorizations are commonly used for adding permissions to a user or group that the global authorization revokes.
+* Revoke Authorizations (`AUTH_TYPE_REVOKE`) range over users and groups and revoke a set of permissions.
+Revoke authorizations are commonly used for revoking permissions to a user or group the the global authorization grants.

+{{< note class="warning" title="Performance of REVOKE Authorizations" >}}
+See Section "Perormance Considerations" on this Page.
 {{< /note >}}

-On top of the built-in resources, the Camunda BPM framework supports defining custom resources.
-Authorization on custom resources will not be automatically performed by the framework but can be performed by a process application.

-# Combination of authorizations and resources

-Not every possible permission can be granted for every possible resource.
-For the "Application" resource you can exclusively grant the "Access" permission.

-The valid combinations can be found in the following table.
+## Authorization Precedence

+Authorizations may range over all users, an individual user or a group of users or they may apply to an individual resource instance or all instances of the same type (resourceId = ANY).
+The precedence is as follows:

+* An authorization applying to an individual resource instance precedes over an authorization applying to all instances of the same resource type.
+* An authorization for an individual user precedes over an authorization for a group.
+* A Group authorization precedes over a GLOBAL authorization.
+* A Group GRANT authorization precedes over a Group REVOKE authorization.
+* A User GRANT authorization precedes over a User REVOKE authorization.

+## When are Authorizations are Checked?

+Authorizations are checked if

+* the configuration option `authorizationEnabled` is set to `true` (default value is `false`).
+* there is a currently authenticated user.

+The last item means that even if authorization is enabled, authorization checks are only performed if a user is currently authenticated.
+If no user is authenticated, then the engine does not perform any checks.

+When using the Camunda Webapps, it is always ensured that a user is authenticated before the user can access any restricted resources.
+When embedding the process engine into a custom application, the application needs to take care of authentication if it needs authorization checks to be performed.

+{{< note class="info" title="Authentication vs. Authorization" >}}
+Authentication and Authorization are two distinct concepts as explained [here](https://en.wikipedia.org/wiki/Authentication#Authorization).
+{{< /note >}}

+# Permissions by Resource

+This section explains which permissions are available on which resources.

+## Read, Update, Create, Delete

+The permissions Read, Update, Create and Delete are available for most of the resources.
+The following table gives an overview for which resources they are available:

 <table class="table matrix-table table-condensed table-hover table-bordered">
 <thead>